xrcyz/Knowledge-Base/README.md

 Some thoughts on the [implementation](https://openprocessing.org/sketch/1245380):
 - It's hard to recover from a dead node that is invariant to input.
 - Should penalise two nodes doing the same calculation, it traps the gradient in a bad local minima.
 - Is there a better way to formulate the line, say as polar coordinates so we can scale/rotate/translate with single parameters?
+Example: frequently we just want to crank up the logistic slope by multiplying all parameters by a common factor.
 - I don't understand why I have to swap the sign of the weight adjustments in each layer.
 Might be an error on my part, but it works...

 ![training XOR](/images/training%20XOR.gif)